 As first time parents, your day consists mostly of caring for your newborn and trying to catch up on sleep whenever you can, therefore financial issues aren’t given as much thought as they should be.
 As a result, many parents put their family’s long-term financial security at risk by making quick decisions or avoiding issues altogether.
-With a bit of education and planning you can avoid making the most common financial mistakes.
+With a bit of education and planning you can avoid making the top financial mistakes of new parents and most common financial mistakes.

 Many new parents assume that they don’t need a will because they don’t have a large estate or much in the way of assets, but a will is essential in designating guardianship.
 If something were to happen to you or your spouse, wouldn’t you want to make sure that your children were cared for by the people that you wanted them to be cared for—and not who the court appoints?